Luckyspot0gold/CryptoClashing/README.md

     with open('.contract_hash') as f:
         assert validate_handshake(f.read()), "INVALID CONTRACT"
     # ... existing submission logic ...
+1. `ai-review.yml` - AI reviews all PRs to `main`
+2. `validate.yml` - Runs tests on all changes

-    Must posses or aquire StoneYard hand shake contract and posses to use this creation
+    Must possess or acquire a StoneYard handshake contract and possess the right to use this creation.